manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ## Arithmetic and Negation Operators

-A type `T` can overload operators by implementing one or more of the following methods:
+A type `T` can support arithmetic operators by implementing one or more of the following methods:

 **Arithmetic**
 * `+` : `T plus(A addend)`